Xannadoo/carbon-cost-kaggle/journal.md

 ### 24 April 2023
 - **Kaggle Project**
     - Re-running pretraining (`job.126331.out`) with A100 GPU specified.
 Seems to be running
+    - Running training with a print statement to see what cfg.weight_file is (`job.126397.out`)
 - **Dovile's Project**
     - Fixed missing line for thyroid dataset.
 Ran training successfully (`job.126110.out`).